 Course: Rice dish or accompaniment for soups, noodles and sandwiches

-- 900 gm / 2 lb of either Nile perch, talapia fillets or Spanish mackerel (refrigerated or defrosted)
+- 900 gm / 2 lb of boneless fish fillets (Nile perch, Tilapia or Spanish mackerel)

 - 10 gm of dill, finely chopped

 - 2 tbsp (30 ml) of fish sauce

 - 3 tbsp / (45 ml) of canola oil

 - 3 tbsp / (45 ml) of ice water

 - 2 tsp of sugar

 - 1 birds eye chilli, finely chopped (optional)

 - Rinse the fish fillets under cold water and remove any bones.

 - Cut the fish into cubes and combine with the potato starch in a mixing bowl.